apptainer/singularity/docs/Administration.md

 $ rpmbuild -ta --define="_prefix $PREFIX" --define "_sysconfdir $PREFIX/etc" --define "_defaultdocdir $PREFIX/share" singularity-*.tar.gz
 ```

-### Building an DEB directly from source
+### Building a DEB directly from source

-To build a deb package for Debian/Ubuntu/LinuxMint the first time on on a fresh pull invoke the following commands:
+To build a deb package for Debian/Ubuntu/LinuxMint invoke the following commands:
-fakeroot dpkg-buildpackage -b -us -uc

 ```bash
 $ fakeroot dpkg-buildpackage -b -us -uc # sudo will ask for a password to run the tests